AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 -   Example 4

-    The following code provides an example on how to write a row that contains 10 attribute columns and write three versions of data for each column when the expected row exists and the value of Col0 is greater than 100.
-The system generates a version number \(timestamp\) for the row.
+    The following code provides an example on how to write a row that contains 10 attribute columns and write three versions of data for each column.
+In this example, a condition that expects the row to exist and the Col0 value of the row to be greater than 100 is set and a custom version number \(timestamp\) is used.

     ```
     $attr = array();